CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 * Create a nginx config file and `COPY` it to the location in the container that nginx expects to find its config files
 * Configure nginx as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)
 * Configure [rewrite rules](https://www.nginx.com/blog/creating-nginx-rewrite-rules/) in nginx

-## Part 8: API (stretch)
-Well done for getting so far.
-In the time you have left create an API in python to return raw datasets directly from the Redis server.

-Your requirements for this section:
-* The API should be hosted on its own container.
-* Any requests to `/api` should be routed to the API by nginx
-* Any previously set-up functionality should not change